 I didn’t really know where to put these remaining vegan food items.
 You be the judge!

 I really like hemp seeds a lot.
-I like having them on hand to add to granola, energy bites, and more.
+It may be one of my favorite vegan products at Costco!
+I add these seeds to my granola, energy bites, and more.
 Sometimes, I will just put a little bit of peanut butter on a banana and dip them in hemp seeds.
 I know.
 I’m weird.
 But there’s something about the soft, but firm feel of hemp seeds.
 They have such a great, nutty flavor too.

 We keep a jug of Kirkland Maple Syrup in the fridge all the time.
 We use it to sweeten and flavor our energy bites, puddings, cookies, and more.
 As you may know, maple syrup can be expensive so we use it judiciously.